Where to Pick Your Own Blueberries, Raspberries, and Blackberries Near NYC in 2020

 About 95 minutes by car from Midtown Manhattan

-Pick blueberries, raspberries, and blackberries at this 40-acre farm and then cool off with a scoop of locally made ice cream.
-There is a $7-per-person charge to pick.
+Pick blueberries, raspberries, and blackberries at this 40-acre farm and then cool off with a scoop of its locally made ice cream.
+There is a $7-per-person charge to pick, but that also nets you one basket of berries per picker.

 28700 Main Road (Route 25)